Building a Resilience Commons for Sheffield: A citywide celebration of social enterprises and the people behind them.

 Connect with peers facing similar challenges and leave with clear, actionable ideas to strengthen your organisation for the future.

-Where: Showroom 5, The Showroom, Sheffield City Centre
+Where: The Showroom, Sheffield City Centre

 Ammi’s Kitchen Community Lunch